canonical/sqlair/README.md

 It is still possible to access the underlying `sqldb` with `db.PlainDB()` for any further configuration needed.

 #### Transactions
-SQLair databases support transacitons.
+SQLair databases support transactions.
 A `Query` can be created on a transaction in the same way it can on a `DB`.

 Options can be passed to a transaction with `TXOptions`. `opts` can be `nil` if no options are needed.
 If `ctx` is `nil` `context.Background()` is used.

-An exisiting transaction can be wrapped with `NewTX` mirroring the `NewDB` method for the database.
+An existing transaction can be wrapped with `NewTX` mirroring the `NewDB` method for the database.

 Transactions on the database can be created in SQLair with `tx, err := db.Begin(ctx, opts)` and `Query`, `Commit` or `Rollback` can be executed on the transaction.